 \section{Conclusion}

-We have proposed a photorealistic style transfer method for image and video that is based on vision science principles and on a recent mathematical formulation for the deterministic decoupling of sample statistics.
-This method extends traditional approaches by enlarging the set of features transferred to include higher order statistical moments, which correspond to important cues for visual adaptation processes, and thus serve as effective and interpretable feature descriptors.
-In order to validate the method we make qualitative comparisons against state-of-the-art methods in the form of a psychophysical experiment, and to aid in its adoption we offer insight into its usability for different applications.
+We have proposed a photo-realistic style transfer method for image and video that is based on vision science principles and on a recent mathematical formulation for the deterministic decoupling of sample statistics.
+This method extends traditional approaches by increasing the number of features transferred, including higher order statistical moments which correspond to important cues for visual adaptation processes and serve as impactful and interpretable feature descriptors.
+In order to validate the method we make qualitative comparisons against state-of-the-art methods via a psychophysical experiment, and to aid in its adoption we offer insight into its usability for different applications.